 First aid kits are located in accessible areas of each building.
 First aid kits are checked yearly and resupplied, if necessary, by the Department of Safety.
-The Exposure Control Plan and Safety Manual, Section 9 Injuries and Illnesses, contain additional information about treatment and reporting of injuries.
-First aid for minor cuts, burns, and bruises can be treated with supplies from small first aid kits supplied in some lab rooms.
-These smaller first aid kits are supplied and replenished by the appropriate laboratory manager or lab coordinator.
+The Exposure Control Plan and Safety Manual, Section 9 Injuries and Illnesses, contains additional information about treatment and reporting of injuries.
+Supplies for treating minor cuts, burns, and bruises may be maintained in some lab rooms.
+These supplies are maintained and replenished by the appropriate laboratory manager or lab coordinator.